filipeqm94/Crossword-Puzzle/RoadMap.md

   - [ ] Give player a "Retry" option and clear all guesses on "Hard" if not all of the answers are correct.
 - [ ] Place words randomly inside the puzzle each time the page is loaded.
 - [ ] Add "Topics" using API calls to some sort of "Fun Fact API" (if I can find a free one 🤣 ).

-#### Stretch Goals 2.0

-- [x] Highlight clues associated with row/column
-- [x] User should be able to move through puzzle with directional keyboard beys